 How Black Sabbath Brought It All in Focus on Their Masterpiece ‘Paranoid’

-Black Sabbath's second album would prove to be not only one of the most defining moments of their catalog, but also for heavy metal.
+This would prove to be one of the most defining moments of their catalog, and also for heavy metal.

 The History of the Jimi Hendrix Experience’s BBC Ban